butlergroup/env_encryption_tool/README.md

 Special thanks to contributors, open-source enthusiasts, and supporters of env_encryption_tool's vision.

+## Ethical Use Policy

+This software is designed for legitimate security and data protection purposes only.
+Any use for malicious intent, including but not limited to ransomware deployment, unauthorized data access, or cyberattacks, is strictly prohibited.

+Violators of this policy are not supported by the community or contributors.

 ## Contact

 Have questions or suggestions?
 Reach out to us at welcome@butlergroup.net.
 Thank you and happy coding! :)